JavierBL89/QUIZZ-QUIZZ-Game-Code-Institute-Project-2/README.md

 ## How to play

--   The user must enter a player name and select a subject to start, which will initiate a countdown from 3, only then the first question will be displayed.
+-   The user must enter a player name and select a subject to start with, which will initiate a countdown from 3, only then the first question will be displayed.
 -   The user will have 10 seconds to answer, after that time if there is no answer the game will be over displaying the final game panel with the player score.
 -   If the user answer correctly 5 questions, the user will jump into  the next level 2 and will face harder questions to answer.
+-   If the user answers incorrectly one of the questions the game will be game over.
--   The user will have 3 comodins to use:
+-   The user will have 3 comodins available:
     -   Squip question: will jump to the next question automatically.
     -   Change subject: the user will be able to change the subject to skip the question at that time question.
-    -   Buy time: the user will see 20secomds added to the countdown.
+    -   Buy time: the user will see 20 seconds added to the countdown.
--   If the user answers incorrectly one of the questions the game will be game over.
--   The user is able to restart the game without exiting the website
+-   The user is able to restart the game without exiting the site

 -   Play game [Quizz-Quizz](https://javierbl89.github.io/QUIZZ-QUIZZ-Game-Code-Institute-Project-2/)